Our Postgraduate Taught Programmes

 What is the time commitment for this part-time PG programme?

 This part-time programme is designed for working professionals.
 While there will be live webinars/workshops built into the programme, most of the learning will be asynchronous and self-guided.
-The time commitment of this programme will range by individual and by week, but could take you approximately 5-15 hours per week to complete.
+The time commitment of this programme will vary by individual and by week but could take you approximately 5-15 hours per week to complete.

 What are the technology requirements or expectations for this online PG programme?